We all know how competitive CrossFit is as a sport – but as a business?

 Luckily, we’re not one of them.

-There are a number of places to buy advertisements online, I recommend looking into the following:
+There are a number of places to buy advertisements online, but I recommend the following:

 Online advertisements don’t always drive the most direct conversions, but they do drive a ton of brand awareness.
 With a market as competitive as crossfit, brand recognition goes a long way in the consumer decision.